 \section{\texorpdfstring{$K$}{K}-theory, wedge complexes, and configurations of points}

-Let $\F$ be an arbitrary field.
+Let $\F$ be an infinite field.
 Then it is well-known by work of Bloch and (subsequently) Suslin that $K_3(\F)$ is closely related to the Bloch group $B(\F)$ (as defined in \S\ref{connection to B} below).
 However, the group $B(\F)$ often contains non-trivial elements of finite order and so can be difficult for the purposes of explicit computation.
-With this in mind, in this section we shall introduce a slight variant $\overline{B}(F)$ of $B(F)$ on which we have better control.
+With this in mind, in this section we shall introduce, for any field~$ F $, a slight variant $\overline{B}(\F)$ of $B(\F)$ over which we have better control.

-We shall also construct a canonical homomorphism $\psi_\F$ from $\overline{B}(\F)$ to $K_3(\F)_\tf^\ind$ (see Theorem \ref{psiprop}) and are motivated to conjecture, on the basis of extensive computational evidence, that $\psi_\F$ is bijective if $\F$ is a number field (see Conjecture \ref{psi is iso}).
-We note, in particular, that these observations provide the first concrete evidence to suggest both that the groups defined by Suslin in terms of group homology and by Bloch in terms of relative $K$-theory should be related in a very natural way, and also that Bloch's group should account for all of the indecomposable $K_3$-group, at least modulo torsion (cf. Remark \ref{conj rem}).
+We shall also construct a natural (but unique up to a universal choice of sign) homomorphism~$\psi_\F$ from $\overline{B}(\F)$ to $K_3(\F)_\tf^\ind$ (see Theorem~\ref{psiprop}) and are motivated to conjecture, on the basis of extensive computational evidence, that~$\psi_\F$ is bijective if $\F$ is a number field (see Conjecture~\ref{psi is iso}).
+We note, in particular, that these observations provide the first concrete evidence to suggest both that the groups defined by Suslin in terms of group homology and by Bloch in terms of relative $K$-theory should be related in a very natural way, and also that Bloch's group should account for all of $K_3^\ind(F)$, at least modulo torsion (cf. Remark \ref{conj rem}).

-If $\F$ is imaginary quadratic, then the groups $\overline{B}(\F)$ and $K_3(\F)_\tf^\ind$ are both isomorphic to~$\ZZ$ (see Corollary \ref{Bcor} for $\overline{B}(\F)$ and we shall later use $\psi_\F$ to reduce the problem of finding a generating element of $K_3(\F)_\tf^\ind$ to computational issues in $\overline{B}(\F)$.
+If $\F$ is imaginary quadratic, then the groups $\overline{B}(\F)$ and $K_3(\F)_\tf^\ind$ are both isomorphic to~$\ZZ$ (see Corollary \ref{Bcor} for $\overline{B}(\F)$) and we shall later use $\psi_\F$ to reduce the problem of finding a generating element of $K_3(\F)_\tf^\ind$ to computational issues in $\overline{B}(\F)$.